permaweb/bazar/src/views/Docs/DocsDetail/MD/permaweb-concepts/u-token.md

-# $U token
+# U token ($U)

-$U serves as the native currency of the Permaweb, providing a swift and efficient user experience while emphasizing permanence and verification.
+$U serves as the native currency of the permaweb, providing a swift and efficient user experience while emphasizing permanence and verification.
 Within BazAR, $U is the primary currency used for exchanging atomic assets among users.

 How to get $U: